swiftlang/swift/docs/CppInteroperability/ForwardVision.md

-# Swift and C++ Interoperability Roadmap
+# Using C++ from Swift

 ## Introduction

-This document is a roadmap for the development of the "forward" half of C++ and Swift interoperability: using C++ APIs from Swift.
-It lays out overarching goals that drive the project’s design decisions, outlines some hihg-level topics related to C++ interoperability, and finally, investigates a collection of specific API patterns and proposes potential ways for the compiler to import them.
-This roadmap is a sketch, rather than a final design for C++ and Swift interoperability.
+This document lays out a vision for the development of the "forward" half of C++ and Swift interoperability: using C++ APIs from Swift.
+It sets overarching goals that drive the project’s design decisions, outlines some high-level topics related to C++ interoperability, and, finally, investigates a collection of specific API patterns and proposes potential ways for the compiler to import them.
+This vision is a sketch, rather than a final design for C++ and Swift interoperability.
 Towards the end, this document suggests a proeccess for evolving C++ interoperability over time, and the path for finalizing the designs discussed here.

-“Reverse” interoperability (using Swift APIs from C++) is another extremely important part of the interoperability story; however, reverse interoperability has largely different goals and constraints, which necessarily mean a different design and roadmap.
-[The Reverse interop roadmap is being developed here.](https://github.com/apple/swift/pull/61256)
+“Reverse” interoperability (using Swift APIs from C++) is another extremely important part of the interoperability story; however, reverse interoperability has largely different goals and constraints, which necessarily mean a different design and therefore a different vision document.
+[The vision for reverse interoperability is being developed here.](https://github.com/apple/swift/pull/61256)

+This document is a prospective feature vision document, as described in the [draft review management guidelines](https://github.com/rjmccall/swift-evolution/blob/057b2383102f34c3d0f5b257f82bba0f5b94683d/review_management.md#future-directions-and-roadmaps) of the Swift evolution process.
+It has not yet been approved by the Language Workgroup.

 ## Goals